Unwitting Instigator of Doom

 - In Metroid Prime, the Omega Pirate tried to crush Samus upon death, giving her the Phazon Suit.
-The Phazon Suit eventually led to the creation of Dark Samus.
+At first the suit proved useful for the protagonist, even helping her to defeat the eponymous Final Boss by using the Hypermode ability for the first time.
+But after the battle, the renmants of the DNA of Samus (and, by extension, that of the Omega Pirate) in the Phazon Suit led to the creation of Dark Samus.

 - [Ashley Butler in a cameo in Grand Theft Auto V, has sex with the violently unstable Trevor Phillips for a quick fix.
 This leads to the death of Johnny Klebitz, the massacre of the entire Liberty City chapter of The Lost, and Ashley herself either being killed by Trevor, or dying in a crack orgy afterwards.

 - Sekai of School Days seduces Makoto because of her own unrequited feelings for him, despite actually hooking him up with another girl, Kotonoha.
-This action itself is what leads to Makoto developing a sex addiction, cheating on Sekai with Otome, and then Otome with every other girl in his class, Kotonoha becoming a Yandere, and well the nice boat.
+This action itself, in the anime continuity, is what leads to Makoto developing a sex addiction, cheating on Sekai with Otome, and then Otome with every other girl in his class, Kotonoha becoming a Yandere, and well the nice boat.

-- Umineko: When They Cry has Battler of all people, who drives Yasu to orchestrate the murders by unwittingly breaking a promise to take them away from Rokkenjima.
-Mind you, Battler didn't come back for it because of family complications, but unfortunately, Yasu took this very, very badly.
+- Umineko: When They Cry has Battler Ushiromiya of all people, who drives Yasu to orchestrate the murders by unwittingly breaking a promise to take them away from Rokkenjima.
+Mind you, Battler didn't come back for it because of HUGE family complications, but unfortunately, the already mentally broken Yasu took this very, very badly.